Code Collaboration using GitHub

 Navigate to the URL of your fork.
 You should see a highlighted area and green button which says “Compare and Pull Request”.
 Alternatively, you can navigate to the URL given in the message where you did a push.

 Once you are on the page that says “Open a pull request”, you should see fields which ask for the name of the pull request, as well as a larger text box which has space for a description.
 Make the title of this pull request “add sodium page”.
-Edit the description to describe what you have done in your pull request.
+Edit the description to describe what you have done in your pull request, then submit the pull request.

 Now, the maintainers of the repository can review your material, and request changes if they feel it necessary.